 Here, we present two uses of this widget.
-First, we compare the results of the Naive Bayesian learner with another learner, the Random Forest.
+First, we compare the results of the Naive Bayes with another model, the Random Forest.
+We connect iris data from File to Test&Score.
+We also connect Naive Bayes and Random Forest to Test & Score and observe their prediction scores.

 The second schema shows the quality of predictions made with Naive Bayes.
 We feed the Test&Score widget a Naive Bayes learner and then send the data to the Confusion Matrix.
-In this widget, we select the misclassified instances and show them in Scatterplot.
+We also connect Scatterplot with File.
+Then we select the misclassified instances in the Confusion Matrix and show feed them to Scatterplot.
 The bold dots in the scatterplot are the misclassified instances from Naive Bayes.